intel-analytics/BigDL-2.x/zoo/src/main/scala/com/intel/analytics/zoo/examples/textclassification/README.md

 * `--dataPath` This option is __required__.
 The path where News20 dataset locate.
 * `--embeddingPath` This option is __required__.
 The path where GloVe embeddings locate.
 * `--classNum` The number of classes to do classification.
 Default is 20 for News20 dataset.
 * `--partitionNum` The number of partitions to cut the dataset into.
-Datault is 4.
+Default is 4.
 * `--tokenLength` The size of each word vector.
 GloVe supports tokenLength 50, 100, 200 and 300.
 Default is 200.
 * `--sequenceLength` The length of a sequence.
 Default is 500.
 * `--maxWordsNum` The maximum number of words sorted by frequencies to be taken into consideration.
 Default is 5000.